-Net income and EBITDA for fiscal 2016 included: (i) a \$9.8 million gain from the sale of certain assets and operations in a non-strategic market of the propane segment; (ii) a \$6.6 million charge related to our voluntary full withdrawal from a multi-employer pension plan covering certain employees acquired in the 2012 acquisition of the retail propane assets and operations of Inergy, L.P. ("Inergy"); (iii) a \$3.0 million charge related to the settlement of a product liability matter; (iv) a pension settlement charge of \$2.0 million; and (v) a loss on debt extinguishment of \$0.3 million.

-Excluding the effects of the foregoing items and unrealized (non-cash) mark-to-market adjustments on derivative instruments in both years, Adjusted EBITDA (as defined and reconciled below) increased \$20 million, or 9.0%, to \$243.0 million in fiscal 2017 from \$223.0 million in the prior year.
+Net income and EBITDA (as defined and reconciled below) for fiscal 2018 included a loss of \$4.8 million from the sale of certain assets and operations in a non-strategic market of the propane segment.
+Net income and EBITDA for fiscal 2017 included a pension settlement charge of \$6.1 million and a loss on debt extinguishment of \$1.6 million.
+Excluding the effects of the foregoing items and unrealized (non-cash) mark-to-market adjustments on derivative instruments in both years, Adjusted EBITDA (as defined and reconciled below) increased \$40.0 million, or 16.5%, to \$283.0 million in fiscal 2018 from \$243.0 million in the prior year.

-Retail propane gallons sold in fiscal 2017 increased 6.0 million gallons, or 1.4%, to 420.8 million gallons.
-Sales of fuel oil and other refined fuels of 30.9 million gallons in fiscal 2017 were essentially flat year over year.
-According to the National Oceanic and Atmospheric Administration ("NOAA"), the winter of 2016-2017 was the second warmest on record in the contiguous United States.
-Average temperatures (as measured by heating degree days) across all of our service territories for fiscal 2017 were 15% warmer than normal and 2% cooler than the prior year.
-During the heating season (October through March), we experienced unseasonably warm weather throughout much of the period in nearly all of our service territories, with cooler weather arriving during brief bursts in the final three weeks of each of the first and second quarters.
+Retail propane gallons sold in fiscal 2018 increased 19.2 million gallons, or 4.6%, to 440.0 million gallons.
+Sales of fuel oil and other refined fuels of 31.0 million gallons in fiscal 2018 were essentially flat year over year.
+Average temperatures (as measured by heating degree days) across all of our service territories for fiscal 2018 were 7% warmer than normal and 8% cooler than the prior year.
+The cooler temperatures compared to the prior year were experienced throughout the majority of our service territories, which contributed to an increase in customer demand for heating needs.

-Revenues for fiscal 2017 of \$1,187.9 million increased \$141.8 million, or 13.6%, compared to the prior year, primarily due to higher retail selling prices associated with higher wholesale costs, combined with higher volumes sold.
+Revenues for fiscal 2018 of \$1,344.4 million increased \$156.5 million, or 13.2%, compared to the prior year, primarily due to higher retail selling prices associated with higher wholesale costs, combined with higher volumes sold.

-Cost of products sold for fiscal 2017 of \$476.7 million increased \$114.7 million, or 31.7%, compared to the prior year, primarily due to higher wholesale propane costs and, to a lesser extent, higher volumes sold.
-Average propane prices (basis Mont Belvieu, Texas) and fuel oil prices for fiscal 2017 were 51.8% and 20.7% higher than the prior year, respectively.
-Cost of products sold for fiscal 2017 included a \$6.3 million unrealized (non-cash) gain attributable to the mark-to-market adjustment for derivative instruments used in risk management activities, compared to a \$1.2 million unrealized (non-cash) loss for fiscal 2016.
-These unrealized gains and losses are excluded from Adjusted EBITDA for both periods in the table below.
+Cost of products sold for fiscal 2018 of \$592.6 million increased \$116.0 million, or 24.3%, compared to the prior year, primarily due to higher wholesale costs and higher volumes sold.
+Average propane prices (basis Mont Belvieu, Texas) and fuel oil prices for fiscal 2018 increased 36.0% and 29.5% compared to the prior year, respectively.
+Cost of products sold for fiscal 2018 included a \$0.3 million unrealized (non-cash) gain attributable to the mark-to-market adjustment for derivative instruments used in risk management activities, compared to a \$6.3 million unrealized (non-cash) gain in fiscal 2017.
+These unrealized gains are excluded from Adjusted EBITDA for both periods in the table below.